-Public Knowledge has grown out of several years of thinking, planning and relationship building in the San Francisco Bay Area and beyond.
+Public Knowledge grew out of several years of thinking, planning and relationship building in the San Francisco Bay Area and beyond.
 Several projects highlighted below laid the groundwork for the Public Knowledge project through activities that explored the role of the arts in civic life and engaged audiences beyond the museum’s walls.

 October 17, 2015